apankrat/now.sh/README.md

     54.251.76.xx - - [03/Mar/2013 01:16:52 -0800] "GET / HTTP/1.1" 200 2223 ...
     Mar  3 01:20:59 PST 2013

-where the last line is updated to current time every second.
-This gives an idea of when the last log activity was without needing to remember what -0800 translates to in your local time.
+where the last line is updated to the current time every second.
+This gives an idea of when the last log activity was without needing to remember what the server time zone is or what the "-0800" translates to in your local time.

 Timestamp format
 ================